-If your craving for a creamy, flavorful curry just can’t wait, you’re in luck: This version comes together in just 30 minutes.
+If your craving for creamy, flavorful curry just can’t wait, you’re in luck: This version comes together in just 30 minutes.
 Green beans and bell pepper simmer in a coconut curry spiked with ginger, spicy-sweet Thai chili sauce, and lime juice.
-Once the veggies are tender and the sauce is thickened, it’s time to spoon everything over zesty jasmine rice and sprinkle with fresh cilantro and crunchy peanuts.
+Once the veggies are tender and the sauce is thickened, it’s time to spoon everything over zesty jasmine rice and sprinkle it with fresh cilantro and crunchy peanuts.
 Talk about game-changing dinner!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.